Did you see word on the library's website that confused you? Use this guide to find words commonly used in the library.

 Newspaper: "A publication containing information about varied topics that are pertinent to general information, a geographic area, or a specific subject matter (i.e. business, culture, education).
 Often published daily."

 Online Public Access Catalog (OPAC): "A computerized database that can be searched in various ways—such as by keyword, author, title, subject, or call number—to find out what resources a library owns.
 OPAC’s will supply listings of the title, call number, author, location, and description of any items matching one's search.
 Also referred to as “library catalog” or “online catalog.”
-USC's OPAC is called HOMER.
+You can search USC's OPAC (or USC Library's Catalog) here.

 PDF: "A file format developed by Adobe Acrobat® that allows files to be transmitted from one computer to another while retaining their original appearance both on-screen and when printed.
 An acronym for Portable Document Format."